LadyAelita/5e-n1300/en_US/Pages/Rules/Feats.md

 • You have advantage on melee attack rolls against any unmounted creature that is smaller than your mount.
 • You can force an attack targeted at your mount to target you instead.
 • Your mount has Evasion.

+### Mystic Conflux

+*Through your repeated exposure to the natural flow of arcane magic, you’ve adapted to attune with additional enchantments, though the process can be physically taxing.
+You gain the following benefits:*
+• You have advantage on Intelligence (Arcana) checks when investigating the nature of a magical object or device.
+• You can now be attuned to a maximum of four magical items, rather than the normal limit of three.
+Other attunement limitations still apply.

 ### Observant